Walks near Thorne by train

 Storm Clouds 2 by overhillsndales

-Selby Station to Snaith Station (Yorkshire)
+Selby to Snaith (Yorkshire)

 45 minutes from Thorne South, with one change.

-Highly recommended: great views.
+Recommended: Great views.
 Very flat and easy walking: a canal towpath, a good-surfaced path across a former airfield, then open countryside, lanes and tracks and a flood bank and a bridge over the River Aire.
 Just short stretches of busy and verge-only road.
 Follows the Trans Pennine Trail across Burn Airfield, which has benches and interpretation boards; you may see gliders taking off and landing.

 Warnings: A short stretch of busy road at the start, and a section of roadside walking with no pavement on a straight part of Hirst Road.
+Snaith has only around three trains a day.

 Walk details: Slow Ways.